Duur

-Duur (Urdu: دور, literal English translation: "far") is the third album by the Pakistani pop band Strings, first released on 21 January 2000 and then re-released on 1 January 2002.
+Duur (Urdu: دور, literal English translation: "far") is the third album by the Pakistani pop band Strings, first released on 21 January 2000 in Pakistan and then on 1 January 2001 in India.
 Singles from the album were Duur, Anjane, and Aankhain.

 The album was a result of the band's comeback into the Pakistani pop scene after a hiatus of eight years.
 Originally a quartet, the band decided to continue with only two of its former members.
 The album was poetically named ‘duur’ meaning ‘far’ in Urdu to depict their journey restarted, towards a goal that they see from afar.